-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a project maintainer at hs@ox.cx.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-Maintainers are obligated to maintain confidentiality with regard to the reporter of an incident.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at hs@ox.cx. all complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+Further details of specific enforcement policies may be posted separately.